-A facelift (rhytidectomy) is a surgical procedure performed by Plastic Surgeons Dr. Jason Jack and Dr. Robert Oliver Jr. in Birmingham to create smooth and firm skin for a fresh, youthful appearance.
+A facelift (rhytidectomy) is a surgical procedure performed by Plastic Surgeons Dr. Jason Jack and Dr. Robert Oliver Jr. in Birmingham, Alabama to create smooth and firm skin for a fresh, youthful appearance.
 Contact us today to schedule your consultation and learn more about our services.

 Throughout one’s life, the sun’s radiation, stress, gravity, and other factors cause the skin to sag and fit more loosely.
 Areas of the face and neck, in particular around the jaw line, are especially prone to the aging process.
 Though these changes are gradual, wrinkles and other signs of aging can make individuals “feel older” than they really are.
 Surgery for a facelift involves the contraction and realignment of facial and neck skin, and in some instances fat grafting to add volume to the aged face.
 A facelift is often performed in combination with other facial cosmetic procedures and can be performed any time signs of aging begin to appear.
 However, patients are generally in their forties or older when they elect to undergo this procedure.